 There will be some assignments which you will enjoy and are meant to be fun.
 We will assign certain nights for open critiques.
 You will have the opportunity to share your images during these evenings and talk about your experiences.
 No matter what level you are at, you'll leave with stronger images with many stories to tell.

 Experience the past, present and the future, walk amongst the ancient cathedrals, hear the ancient Mayan languages spoken throughout Guatemala.
 There are 22 Mayan languages spoken throughout the country but 3 popular languages in the highlands are Kaqchikel, Tz’utujil and K'iche'.

-We travel to many beautiful places on this trip but we also try to make free time for everyone in the afternoons during siesta.
+Free Time-We travel to many beautiful places on this trip but we also try to make free time for everyone.
 Mornings and evenings we'll take advantage of the magic light that falls on Guatemala for photographing.

-You can see some of Sherrlyn Borkgren's work here http://www.borkgrenphoto.net
+You can see some of Sherrlyn Borkgren's journalism work here http://www.borkgrenphoto.net